The matrix taxonomy of finitely complete categories: Triviality and functionality

 violating functionality of $M$ in any set with at least two elements. \ref{ThmC 5}$\Rightarrow$\ref{ThmC 6} is trivial.
 Next, we prove \ref{ThmC 6}$\Rightarrow$\ref{ThmC 1}.
 Suppose \ref{ThmC 1} does not hold.
 Then $M$ has a reduction of the form

 with $b\neq c$.
 If either $b$ does not occur in the first row or $c$ in the second, then $0$ must not occur in one of the rows of $M$ and so \ref{ThmC 6} gets violated.
 If this is not the case and $b$ does occur in the first row of this reduction and $c$ in the second row, since the rows are identical and $b$ and $c$ are distinct, all of these occurrences must come from separate linkage classes.
 Then \ref{ThmC 6} gets violated again and so \ref{ThmC 6}$\Rightarrow$\ref{ThmC 1}.
 The equivalence \ref{ThmC 1}$\Leftrightarrow$\ref{ThmC 7} follows immediately from Theorem~\ref{ThmA}.
 Since $\mathbf{Set}^\mathsf{op}$ is not a preorder, the implication \ref{ThmC 7}$\Rightarrow$\ref{ThmC 8} is straightforward from the definition of a trivial matrix.
-If \ref{ThmC 4} does not hold, then it is easy to see that every left exact category having $M$-closed relations will be a preorder, and so $M$ must be a trivial matrix.
-This proves \ref{ThmC 8}$\Rightarrow$\ref{ThmC 4}.
-The proof of the theorem is now complete. \end{proof}
+To complete the proof of the theorem, it remains to prove \ref{ThmC 8}$\Rightarrow$\ref{ThmC 4}.
+If \ref{ThmC 4} does not hold, since we have supposed that $M$ is non-empty, $M$ admits one of the two matrices mentioned in \ref{ThmC 4} as a reduction.
+Therefore, in view of Lemma~\ref{Lemma reductions}, every finitely complete category with $M$-closed relations has either $M_1$-closed relations or $M_2$-closed relations with